TechieDrixx/the-FirstLore/README.md

 The Null Vigil

-One day each week the decks go dark in a planned blackout called \*Night of Null\*.
-Research halts, monitors sink to a dim glow, and workers sit in the halls listening to the station "\*breathe\*".
+One day each week the decks go dark in a planned blackout called *Night of Null*.
+Research halts, monitors sink to a dim glow, and workers sit in the halls listening to the station "breathe".
 The Vigil exists to remind them that everything runs because Trillium obeys, and that it must be kept obedient.

 Some meditate.
 Many take a nap.
 All rise with calmer hands.